 If you don’t have time, or you don’t want to spend a full day at Disney, booking a character meal is a great activity that will let you have a great Disney experience – and a decent meal.
 Of course, if you are in the throws of a longer WDW vacation, a character meal is always fun to include on your agenda as well.
 In a setting like a character meal, you always get a more personal experience with your favorite Disney characters!

 This is an especially great tip with babies and toddlers.
 When little man was about 10 months, and again when baby girl was almost a year, we traveled to Orlando and only did a character meal.
-When the kids were a little older, we spent three whole days at Disney, and did eat at the 1900 Park Fare, Winnie the Pooh & Alice In Wonderland character breakfast at the Grand Floridian Resort and Spa.
+When the kids were a little older, we spent three whole days at Disney, and did eat at the 1900 Park Fare, the Winnie the Pooh & Alice In Wonderland character breakfast at the Grand Floridian Resort and Spa.
 In the summer of 2020, when spending two days at Walt Disney World during the pandemic, we got to finally try Breakfast ala Art with Mickey and Friends at Topolino’s Terrace!

-This time we opted for Chef Mickey at the Contemporary Resort.
+This time we opted for Chef Mickey Brunch at the Contemporary Resort.

-We booked Chef Mickey because this meal has the most iconic Disney characters – Mickey & Minnie Mouse, Pluto, Goofy and Donald Duck!
+We booked Chef Mickey because this meal has the most iconic Disney characters.
+Chef Mickey Characters include: Mickey & Minnie Mouse, Pluto, Goofy and Donald Duck!
 I booked through the Disney Dining Reservations site.
 I already had a full profile set up from our 2015 trip to WDW.
 I booked a few weeks out, but I recommend booking your character meals as early as possible.
 As a non-resort guest, you may book up to 180 days prior to dining.

 Chef Mickey is an all you care to eat, self service, buffet.
 Servers bring you coffee, water and non-alcoholic beverages.
 Characters circle the dining room, coming to your table to take photos and give hugs!
 Every 10 minutes or so, the characters dance around, waving their napkins and getting the crowd excited.